cjstoddard/dosbox-conf/README.md

     the command line using ssh or by pointing a browser at the system IP address like this "https://192.168.0.120:4200".
 If you wish to transfer files, you can access the system through FTP using Filezilla or similar.

+13. You can now install games or applications, and even Windows 3.1.